Easy Cheddar Cheese Sauce (White Cheddar)

 This post may contain affiliate links.
 Please read our disclosure policy.

-I have a handful of amazing cheese sauces on Cheese Knees (hello Velveeta cheese sauce, mac and cheese sauce, and cheese fondue), and this white cheddar cheese sauce is as basic as it gets.
-It’s so easy to make with a roux, milk, and freshly shredded sharp white cheddar cheese.
+I have a handful of cheesy favorites on Cheese Knees, including Velveeta cheese sauce, mac and cheese sauce, and cheese fondue.
+This cheddar cheese sauce keeps it simple with a roux, milk, and freshly shredded sharp white cheddar cheese.

 Ingredients to Gather